70 of the Best Character Building Picture Books For Kids

 Teamwork

-These books illustrate how teamwork usually works better than trying to tackle a big project alone.
+These books illustrate how teamwork usually works better than tackling a big project alone.
 By learning teamwork, children often learn better communication skills as well.
-So, whether it is pulling an enormous turnip or getting school kids to understand safety, these books will show children the value of leaning on others for help once in a while.
+So, whether it is pulling an enormous turnip or getting school kids to understand safety, these books will show children the value of occasionally leaning on others for help.

 - Swimmy by Leo Lionni